-While we do not claim our recipes to be the authentics ones, we have referred our dairies that were written many years ago and filed under that name.
+While we do not claim our recipes to be the authentic ones, we have referred to our dairies that were written many years ago and filed under that name.
 So I am simply going by that and recreated yet another version.
-The first version of Kanchipuram Idlis were made with fresh ginger and other lentils.
-We even make a spicy podi to serve with it, the Kanchipuram Idli podi is worthy making and stocking in your pantry.
+The first version of Kanchipuram Idlis was made with fresh ginger and other lentils.
+We even make a spicy podi to serve with it, the Kanchipuram Idli podi is worth making and stocking in your pantry.

-When I was asking Hubby dear on his weekend choice, he remembered this and said its been ages since I made.
+When I was asking Hubby, dear, about his weekend choice, he remembered this and said it's been ages since I made it.
 So told Amma that we should make it for the weekend dinner.
-She went ahead and soaked ahead, only to know that its another new proportion.
-Since this version also tasted very good and doesn’t require as much time or the time management was better for making this version of Idli, I decided to document this as well.
+She went ahead and soaked ahead, only to know that it's another new proportion.
+Since this version also tasted very good and doesn't require as much time or the time management was better for making this version of Idli, I decided to document this as well.

 Step by Step Pictures for making Kanchipuram Idlis

 - 1 cup Raw Rice